pbinkley/microcopying_1940/index.markdown

 the same ground.</p>

 <p>Obviously it is very nice to hear about these enterprises, these undertakings, these possibilities, but how to
-cash in on this information that we are getting; I don't like <span style="page" id="page221">[p.221]</span> to use the word "coordination" but there is hardly a better word; how to assure that this work is utilized, that these possibilities are realized, that where selections are not being made people can be stimulated to make the selections, is the
+cash in on this information that we are getting; I don't like <span class="page" id="page221">[p.221]</span> to use the word "coordination" but there is hardly a better word; how to assure that this work is utilized, that these possibilities are realized, that where selections are not being made people can be stimulated to make the selections, is the